jon23d/jonnylist/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+# License
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
+If others modify or adapt the material, they must license the modified material under identical terms.

+See [LICENSE](LICENSE) for more details.